 How do you know which tasks you can take on by yourself and which will need experienced legal attention

 ?
 We can help with that.
 While writing your business plan and filling out a few boilerplate incorporation documents might be well within your non-expert purview, here are some issues you'll want a good attorney for:

 : Former, current, or prospective employees can bring with them myriad legal issues, from discrimination suits, hostile work environment claims, and even employment tax issues that might require an expert's touch;

 - Regulatory Law: Your startup will likely be subject to local, state, or federal government regulation, and you'll want an attorney to respond to complaints or investigations based on violations of any laws;

 - M&A Law: Startup companies often merge with or are acquired by larger companies or scoop up smaller companies themselves, and negotiating for the sale of your company or for the acquisition of another company or its assets without legal counsel is risky business.

 A Lawyer Indeed

-Even if you've determined your startup needs some legal advice, that counsel can take a lot of forms.
+Even if you've determined that your startup needs some legal advice, that counsel can take many forms.
 You might just need to bring in an employment expert if you're facing a discrimination suit.
+You might need advice on matters involving intellectual property.
 Or you might want to hire a good incorporation attorney while getting your startup off the ground.
-Once you're up and running, you may find it helpful to have outside counsel, preferably a well-rounded firm, on retainer to handle the myriad issues that could pop up.
-And, of course, if business is really booming it might be more efficient to have a small in-house contingent of lawyers.
+Once you're up and running, you may find it helpful to have outside counsel, preferably a well-rounded law firm, on retainer to handle the myriad issues that could pop up.
+And, of course, if business is really booming, it might be more efficient to hire a general counsel and perhaps have a small in-house contingent of lawyers

 The exact type of legal counsel your startup may need will depend on a variety of factors.
-Get in touch with an experienced commercial attorney to assess your startups legal needs.
+Get in touch with an experienced commercial attorney or startup attorney to assess your startup’s legal needs.